csalmeida/ruby-classes-and-modules/README.md

 hash = Hash.new # Instance of a hash
 ```

-Objects can be instanciated from custom classes as well:
+Objects can be instantiated from custom classes as well:

 ```ruby
 # classes/instances.rb